The Basics – How To Play Fantasy Football

 Websites To Play Fantasy Football

-Since states have different licensing guidelines, there are many great platforms that are not national ones.
+Since states have different licensing guidelines, there are many good platforms that are not national ones.
 You might want to try googling local fantasy football leagues in your area too.

 Research which league is best for you.
 Local leagues are the most fun if you want to play as a social activity.
-Draft night is usually a very good time consisting of varied and creative methods of team picking.
+Draft night is usually a very good time.
+They consist of varied and creative methods to pick your team.
 Fantasy football is a great way to make friends and business connections.
 The most important thing is that you don’t have to be intimidated.

 Fantasy Football – A Great Way To Meet People

-According to the Fantasy Sports and Gaming Association (FSGA) in 2018 “approximately 41 million people play fantasy sports every year with an average age of 34.
-18% of the market is held by teens, an important demographic because they are likely to continue playing for at least the next decade.
-80% of all team managers are male and 51.5% are not married.
-78% hold a bachelor’s degree or higher, likely making the majority of team managers an upper-middle-class earner with a median income in the $60–100K catagory.”
+According to the Fantasy Sports and Gaming Association (FSGA), in 2020 “over 40 million people played fantasy football in 2020 with an average age of 34.
+18% of the market is held by teens, an important demographic because they are likely to continue playing for years to come.”

 Ladies are the largest growing demographic of players.
 Let’s show the guys how to play!